Attendance

 REPORTING AN ABSENCE

-• In special cases where absence is over an extended time or is frequent, the principal may request reasons in writing from the parent and/or a statement from a physician.
+- When a student is absent for personal or family illness for an extended time or is frequent, the school may request reasons in writing from the parent and/or a statement from a physician.

-• All absences not reported by phone, regardless of reason, will be recorded as unexcused.
-Written statements are also accepted at all buildings except Urbana High School.
-At Urbana High School, telephone calls must be made between 7:15 a.m.- 4:15 p.m. on the day of the absence, or the absence will be considered unexcused.
+- All absences not reported by phone, regardless of reason, will be recorded as unexcused.
+Telephone calls must be made between 7:30 a.m. and 4 p.m. on the day of the absence, or the absence will be considered unexcused.

 EXCESSIVE ABSENCES

-The maximum number of excused absences allowed in a semester is four (4).
+The maximum number of excused absences allowed in a school year is eight (8).
 Parents may request that an absence be excused for the following reasons: personal illness, family illness, medical/dental appointments, religious holidays, and funerals.
-Building administration has the final authority to determine whether or not an absence will be excused.
 Once a student has accumulated four absences per semester, any additional absence will be considered unexcused and handled as an unexcused absence.
 Excluded from this policy shall be absences that are verified by a doctor’s statement.
 The doctor’s statement must be an original copy signed by a licensed medical professional.
 It must include the date(s) of the student’s relevant absence(s).
-Students exceeding five (5) unexcused absences per semester will be reported to the Regional Superintendent as chronically truant.

 MENTAL HEALTH ABSENCES